Peaceful Warrior Album Cover

 Unwritten Song

 This song introduces the song cycle and is an outpouring of mid-life grief looking at the end of fertility and the result of systemic sexism on creative women’s careers.
+I wrote this song with good friend and brilliant Swedish songwriter, Katarina Gunnerholm, some years ago.

 godsplaining

 This song speaks to my new invented term: ‘godsplaining’.
-Inspired by my experiences of being told by doctors, religious leaders, music journalists and radio presenters (among many), how I should understand and handle the death of my child and then how I should discuss this in the media and indeed my own life.
-Comparing experiences with the various contributing artists on this project, of our lived experiences in the hands of; medical, religious an legal professionals in the face of trauma, I decided to write a punk rage against this indoctrination.
-Women involved with the project contribute to the spoken word outro.
+Inspired by my experiences of being told by doctors, religious leaders, music journalists and radio presenters (among many), how I should understand and handle the death of my child and then how I should discuss this in the media and indeed every single day of my own life.

 Cycle Breaker